BIM October 09, 2025

 This is where clash detection comes in, offering the ability to detect contradictions between different models as early as the design phase.
 Every single clash eliminated during the design phase means one less potential problem that might result in a multi-level design change, project delay, or budget increase.

-The actual process of detecting (and resolving) clashes can vary quite a lot depending on what is considered part of the process.
+The actual process of detecting (and resolving) clashes varies quite a lot depending on what is considered part of the process.
 Some users claim that elements such as “development of the original BIM model” or “repeated clash detection analyses” are outside of the clash detection process, while others include them.

 As such, our version of the clash detection process is somewhere in between these different viewpoints and includes seven different steps: